 The basic Entourage comes as a single-kid stroller.
 You get the frame, the primary seat (which holds up to 50 lbs and kids up to 45 inches), and the market tote (holds 35 lbs).
 The main seat lies nearly flat and becomes a bassinet of sorts, by pulling up a mesh boot and creating a cocoon.
 Thus, it’s suitable for a newborn without a car seat.
 The canopy is huge and has a magnetized peek-a-boo window in the back.
 Note: the main seat can only face forward, though the second seat is modular.

 The sweeeet leatherette handlebar rotates up and down to accommodate people both short and tall.

 One thing I haven’t mentioned is how attractive this stroller is.
 With leatherette handlebars and marle fabric, it’s super duper sleek and exactly what you would expect for this price tag (not all luxury strollers are worth their prices, just saying).

-This is the highest weight-rated stroller on the market, with a total weight capacity of 150 lbs.
+This is the highest weight-rated stroller on the market, with a total weight capacity of 150 lbs of kids + cargo.
 Shizamm!
-The main seat holds up to 50 lbs, and you can add up to 100 more pounds of cargo + kiddo #2 (max of 65 lbs of cargo and 35 lbs in the second seat).
+The main seat holds up to 50 lbs, the second seat holds up to 40 lbs, and it can carry a max of 65 lbs in the lower basket and 35 lbs in the market tote.
 Yes, this thing is a workhorse.